aduros/ai.vim/README.md

 [Your Name]
 ```

-Besides insertion, you can also edit text using a given instruction.
+Besides generating new text, you can also edit existing text using a given instruction.

 ```css
 body {